 How to Play Premium Poker Hands

 When we talk about premium hands, we are mostly looking at AA, KK, QQ, JJ, AK and AQ.
-Those are very strong hands, especially in 6 handed games, and you should definitely try to get as much value out of these hands as possible.
+Those are very strong hands, especially in 6 handed games.
+You should definitely try to get as much value out of these hands as possible.

 Very often, novice players will tell me that they don’t want to raise, as this will scare everyone off the pot.
 Well, there are two major problems with that statement: